 “The Community Vegetable Garden”

-MMP is a little more complicated than the system above: You have to vote twice, once for a local candidate, and again for your favourite regional candidate.
-It’s been used for 69 years in Germany, 22 years in New Zealand, and a number of years in Scotland, Wales, and other countries, where people are generally happy with it.
+MMP: You vote twice, once for a local candidate, and again for your favourite regional candidate.
+As of 2021 it had been used for 72 years in Germany, 25 years in New Zealand, and a number of years in Scotland, Wales, and other countries, where people are generally happy with it.

 “IF YOU WERE GROWING A GARDEN” compliments of Marc Gasparotto.
 The Sightline Institute provided the remaining illustrations by François Vigneault, of our current voting system “First-Past-The-Post” (FPTP); the alternative arrangement “Proportional Representation” (Pro Rep or PR); and Mixed Member Proportional (MMP).